Project News

 RELATED: China Opts Out of Sh380bn Kisumu Railway Deal

-This was shocking since Kenya and China Communications Construction Company (CCCC) had in August 2018 agreed on construction of the 267km railway, with only the finer details of the deal set to be finalised weeks later during President Kenyatta’s visit to China.
+This was shocking since Kenya and China Communications Construction Company (CCCC) had in August 2018 agreed on the construction of the 267km railway, with only the finer details of the deal set to be finalised weeks later during President Kenyatta’s visit to China.

 That did not happen.